wells-wood-research/drFrankenstein/ROADMAP.md

 [x] on the fly conformer generation
 [] work out what the low-lying scans are (have they secretly exploded?)
-[] clean up output directories (more subdirs, delete failed dirs) [] don't scan amide bonds?
+[] clean up output directories (more subdirs, delete failed dirs) [x] don't scan amide bonds?
+[] don't scan non-polar hydrogens
 [] suppress "[16:46:20] Molecule does not have explicit Hs.
-Consider calling AddHs()" warning [] work out a way of doing (geom-opt) // single-point energy calculations on minima/maxima
+Consider calling AddHs()" warning [x] work out a way of doing (geom-opt) // single-point energy calculations on minima/maxima [] improper terms for Nitrogen centres (1 degree increments)